isomerpages/moe-manjusrisec/_students-and-parents/Meet the School (MTS).md

 ---
 ## Overview of MTS

-The school will be organising the Meet-the-School (MTS) sessions on Saturday 8 January 2022.
-Due to SMMs, these sessions will be conducted online through the Zoom platform.
+<p style="text-align: justify;">The school will be organising the Meet-the-School (MTS) sessions on Saturday 8 January 2022.
+Due to SMMs, these sessions will be conducted online through the Zoom platform. </p>

-Our School leaders, Key Personnel and Form Teachers of each class will be providing information on school matters.
-The details of MTS are:
+<p style="text-align: justify;">Our School leaders, Key Personnel and Form Teachers of each class will be providing information on school matters.
+The details of MTS are:</p>

 **Date: 8 January 2022**